massivebird/massivebird.github.io/content/projects/arcsearch.md

 ## Motivation

-When my game archive grew, I didn't want to re-download a game if I already had it in my collection.
-I needed a fast and easy way to search my archive.
-I knew I had to make it myself since Windows File Explorer definitely wasn't the answer.
-All my homies hate Windows File Explorer.
+My archive has more than 1,000 games across thirteen game systems.
+I wanted a fast and easy way to query my archive, especially to avoid redownloading games I already have in my collection.
+Windows File Explorer definitely wasn't cutting it, so I decided to write a program myself.

+## Driven by regular expressions

+Arcsearch performs queries as case-insensitive [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), which means you can search using wildcard symbols and other patterns.
+This makes searching way more convenient.

+> Plus, you can get answers to questions such as "how many games in my archive have a number in the title?"

 ## Act I: Bash